WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

                 docker run -v ${PWD}:/path zricethezav/gitleaks:latest detect --source="/path/" -v -l debug --no-git
       ```
    2. Gitleaks performs leaks based on regex expressions, you can get more detail by checking file: `.gitleaks.toml`.
    3. Check output to identify possible leaks.
-As a best practice, never leave secrets exposed, even when those are commented lines at the end is plain text that can be exploited.
+As a best practice, never leave secrets exposed, even when those are commented lines, at the end is plain text that can be exploited.
    ![gitleaks results](img/2022-11-18-2-41-39.png)
    1. Check on gitleaks results for parameters found: *Finding*,*Secret*,*File*,*Line*.
-   2. Fix flagged code on `lambda.py`, remove commented line that shows #token, and replace secrets value withe string: 'test' as per code below (do not copy pointing arrows):
+   2. Fix flagged code on `lambda.py`, remove commented line that shows #token, and replace secrets value withe string: "test" as per code below (do not copy pointing arrows):
       ```yml
         def get_logs_client():
             """Get AWS logs client either local or real"""